The Lacrosse Goalie Gear Guide: Everything you need to play goalie

 If you decide to use goalie pants, be sure to get a pair that doesn’t restrict your range of motion.

-The other option is to use football pants.
+The third option is to use football pants.
 If your young goalie is hesitant to pad up for macho reasons, let him know even top goalies at Syracuse have used the football pants to add some additional protection.

 The football pants are going to give you additional thigh and knee protection.
 And in my opinion, I think they look damn good while they do it.